optas/latent_3d_points/README.md

 ![representative](https://github.com/optas/latent_3d_points/blob/master/doc/images/teaser.jpg)

+# !!
+Code will be fully functioning (AE and GANs) by _December 26, 2017_.
+Please stay stuned.

 ## Introduction
 This work is based on our [arXiv tech report](https://arxiv.org/abs/1707.02392).
 We proposed a novel deep net architecture for auto-encoding point clouds.
 The learned representations were amenable to semantic part editting, shape analogies, linear classification and shape interpolations.
 <!-- You can also check our [project webpage](http://stanford.edu/~rqi/pointnet) for a deeper introduction. -->